 6. Loose teeth

-- This disease can make the teeth in the affected area move.
-In severe cases, it causes bone deterioration.
+Periodontitis can cause tooth displacement in the affected area and, in more severe cases, causes bone tissue deterioration.

-- This is a complex infectious process and should be treated by a professional.
-This is because if you don’t treat it in time, it can cause irreversible damage.
+- Abscesses are the product of complex infectious processes that must be treated by a professional.
+If not controlled in time, it can cause irreversible damage.

-Any suspected infection or disease of your teeth or gums should be examined by a professional.
-These problems can start to cause issues quickly.
+Any suspected infection or disease of your teeth or gums should be examined by a professional to avoid complications.

-To reduce the risk of any dental infection, it’s important to have good oral hygiene.
-You should also see your dentist regularly.
+To reduce the risk of dental infections, you need to maintain good oral hygiene and, in addition, consult your dentist regularly.